Kenneth R. Force: United States Merchant Marine Academy

-In the 1990s, Captain Force's campaign to save the Kings Point, Long Island home of George M. Cohan preserved the property, and won landmark status for the 65,000 square foot estate.
+In the 1990s, Force's campaign to save the Kings Point, Long Island home of George M. Cohan preserved the property, and won landmark status for the 65,000 square foot estate.
 Following the effort, in 1999 the United States Merchant Marine Academy Regimental Band was bestowed with the title "George M. Cohan's Own" by Cohan's family.

-In 2005, Captain Force successfully campaigned to erect a statue of John Philip Sousa at the Marine Barracks Annex in Washington, DC.
+In 2005, Force successfully campaigned to erect a statue of John Philip Sousa at the Marine Barracks Annex in Washington, DC.